-Rarely, it happens that a gorilla type climber can very quickly master the big moves on large rungs, but when they move to the smaller ones, they get nowhere.
+Rarely, it happens that a gorilla type climber can very quickly master the big moves on large rungs but then when they move to the smaller ones, they get nowhere.
 In this case, it's obvious that the weak link is in finger strength.
-It's best to go back to the fingerboard and ignore the campus board for awhile.
+It's best to go back to the hangboard and ignore the campus board for a while.
 Raw power is NOT what you need right now.
 Because of the forces put on your fingers, you're far more likely to get injured if you continue campusing on rungs you can't hold very well.
 Obviously, if you're injured, you won't be doing a damned thing, so back off and shore up your weak points before you get hurt.

-If you've moved on to the small rungs, and you're doing the big moves, I just want to reiterate that these workouts should be brief.
+If you've moved on to the smaller rungs, and you're doing the big moves, I just want to reiterate that these workouts should be brief.
 Campusing isn't a fitness or endurance workout, so don't treat it as such.
-Keep your time on the small rungs to only a few moves, and rest at minimum 2-3 minutes between each repetition.
+Keep your time on the smaller rungs to only a few moves, and rest AT MINIMUM 2-3 minutes between each repetition.
 I can't emphasize this enough, so forgive me if I seem repetitive.

 Of course, while raw power is the meat and potatoes of the campus board, there are other reasons to use it, and this is where the smaller rungs really start to pull their weight.